-It is against this background that the 2013 Antonio Cassese Initiative Summer School examines the question of state building and transitional justice in the context of contemporary post-conflict situations (view programme).
+It is against this background that the 2013 Antonio Cassese Initiative Summer School examined the question of state building and transitional justice in the context of contemporary post-conflict situations (view programme).

-Lectures are given by leading experts and practitioners in the field (see our faculty).
+Lectures were given by leading experts and practitioners in the field (see our faculty).

-The Antonio Cassese Initiative Summer School invites advanced law and international affairs students as well as junior professionals to participate.
+The 2013 Antonio Cassese Initiative Summer School invited advanced law and international affairs students as well as junior professionals to participate.

-All participants who attend our programme will be awarded a "Certificate of participation" signed by the Director of the Summer School.
+All participants who attended our programme have been awarded a "Certificate of participation" signed by the Director of the Summer School.
 Conditions: active participation in class discussions and practical exercises; readings covered and understood; regular attendance to all classes (80% of classes).

-Examinations are not compulsory: if you do not apply for credits, you are not required to sit for exams.
+Examinations were not compulsory: if you did not apply for credits, you were not required to sit for exams.

-Participants can also choose to follow the programme to obtain credits.
-Our Programme is accredited according to the European Credit Transfer System (ECTS).
+Participants could also choose to follow the programme to obtain credits.
+Our Programme was accredited according to the European Credit Transfer System (ECTS).

-Students who choose to follow the Programme to obtain credits will have to attend an examination and write a research paper.
-Evaluation will consist of:
+Students who had chosen to follow the Programme to obtain credits had to attend an examination and write a research paper.
+Evaluation consisted of:

 - class participation (20%);

 - a multiple choice questions exam (30%).
-The exam takes place at the end of the Programme.
+The exam took place at the end of the Programme.

 - a research paper covering a topic agreed with the Director of the course (50%).
-The paper will be due at the latest three weeks after the end of the Programme.
+The paper was due at the latest three weeks after the end of the Programme.

 Coordinator: Ms Valentina Cadelo

-The Antonio Cassese Summer School is organized with the support of
+The 2013 Antonio Cassese Summer School was organized with the support of